-Big warmup this week, two cold fronts for Spring Break
+Big warmup this week, two cold fronts for spring break

 HOUSTON, Texas (KTRK) -- If you like highs in the 80s, you'll love it this week, but a couple of cold fronts over Spring Break will have you reaching for your jackets again.

-A steady Gulf breeze overnight will bring in more clouds and mild air.
-Low temperatures will bottom out in the mid 50s, about 15 degrees warmer than the past few mornings.
-Sunshine breaking through the clouds will push highs into the mid 70s, just perfect for outdoor activities.
+A steady Gulf breeze Tuesday will bring in more clouds and mild air.
+Sunshine breaking through the clouds will push highs into the mid 70s, just perfect for outdoor activities Tuesday afternoon.

 Stay weather aware by downloading the ABC13 app to have the latest breaking news and weather alerts sent straight to your phone.